Eyelid Surgery/Forehead Lift

 - The natural fold of the upper eyelids is obscured due to sagging skin.

 - Loose skin on the upper eyelids is impairing vision.

 - The surface space of the upper eyelid has gradually decreased, making it difficult to apply makeup.

-- Puffiness on the upper eyelids is making the eyes appear tired and heavy.
+- Puffiness on the upper eyelid makes the eyes appear tired and heavy.

-- The skin on the lower eyelids has become extremely thin-looking and loose.
+- The skin on the lower eyelid has become extremely thin-looking and loose.

 - Bagging and dark circles under the eyes have become a persistent problem.

 Ideal candidates for blepharoplasty are in good general health and understand what is possible – and what is not – with their chosen form of eyelid rejuvenation.

 Prior to the day of surgery, Dr. Krummen will determine and discuss the appropriate treatment plan, including how much fat, muscle, or skin tissue to remove.

 - We typically perform blepharoplasty on an outpatient basis.